petrpo/baseapps/README.md

-Debian and Ubuntu basic apps
+Unify Debian and Ubuntu with basic apps

 To download this scipt and execute: